Greenwich House Pottery

 • Do not show up early or leave late.

-• Open Studio hours are posted on the website and in all studios.
+• Open Studio hours are posted on the website and on bulletin boards in all studios.

 • No tables or wheels can be saved or placed on hold.